 The Youth Services career pathway focuses on children's or young adult (YA) library services, including services offered by public libraries, youth specialists on a regional or state level, or collection development librarians specializing in materials for youth.
 Read more about the Youth Services career pathway.

-All students in the Post-Master's Certificate Program must start the program by completing the following one-unit course that introduces them to our School's sophisticated online learning environment: Online Social Networking: Technology and Tools.
+All new students in the Post-Master's Certificate program begin their studies by completing a one-unit course that introduces them to our school's sophisticated online learning environment: Online Social Networking: Technology and Tools.

-Certificate students with the Youth Services focus complete the three foundational courses listed below, and then have options for the remaining two courses.
+Certificate students with the Youth Services focus complete the two foundational courses listed below, and then have options for the remaining three courses.

 - Libr 260A: Programming and Services for Children

 - Libr 261A: Programming and Services for Young Adults

 - Libr 262A Materials for Children Ages 0-4

 - Libr 263 Materials for Children Ages 5-8

 - Libr 265 Materials for Young Adults

 Libr 267 Seminar in Services to Children and Young Adults